scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 A central property of the SCION path-aware data plane is path authorization.
 Path authorization guarantees that data packets always traverse the network along path segments authorized in the control plane by all on-path ASes.
 This section discusses how an adversary may attempt to violate the path-authorization property, as well as SCION's prevention mechanisms to these attacks; either an attacker can attempt to create unauthorized hop fields, or they can attempt to create illegitimate paths assembled from authentic individual hop fields.

-The main protection mechanism here is the hop field MAC ( see ... ), authenticating the hop field content, consisting of ingress/egress interface identifiers, creation and expiration timestamp and, virtually, the preceding hop field MACs in the path segment.
+The main protection mechanism here is the hop field MAC (see [](#auth-chained-macs)), authenticating the hop field content, consisting of ingress/egress interface identifiers, creation and expiration timestamp and, virtually, the preceding hop field MACs in the path segment.
-Recall that the MAC is computed using the issuing AS's secret "forwarding key" which is shared across the SCION routers and control plane services (only!) within this AS.
+Recall that each hop field MAC is computed using the respective AS's secret forwarding key, which is shared across the SCION routers and control plane services within each AS.

 ### Forwarding key compromise

-For the current default MAC algorithm, AES-CMAC truncated to 48 bits, key recovery attacks from (any number of) known plaintext/MAC combinations is computationally infeasible, as far as is publicly known.
+For the current default MAC algorithm, AES-CMAC truncated to 48 bits, key recovery attacks from (any number of) known plaintext/MAC combinations is computationally infeasible, as far as publicly known.
-In addition, MAC algorithm can be freely chosen by each ASes, enabling algorithmic agility for MAC computations.
+In addition, the MAC algorithm can be freely chosen by each AS, enabling algorithmic agility for MAC computations.
 Should a MAC algorithm be discovered to be weak or insecure, each AS can quickly switch to a secure algorithm without the need for coordination with other ASes.

 A more realistic risk to the secrecy of the forwarding key is exfiltration from a compromised router or control plane service.
 An AS can optionally rotate its forwarding key at regular intervals to limit the exposure after a temporary device compromise.
 However, as is perhaps self-evident, such a key rotation scheme cannot mitigate the impact of an undiscovered, permanent compromise of a device.

 ### Forging hop field MAC

-As a second method to break the path authorization is to directly forge a hop field in an online attack, using the router as an oracle to determine the validity of the hop field MAC.
+As a second method to break path authorization is to directly forge a hop field in an online attack, using the router as an oracle to determine the validity of the hop field MAC.
 The adversary needs to send one packet per guess for verification.
 For a 6-byte MAC, the adversary would need an expected 2<sup>47</sup> (~140 trillion) tries to successfully forge the MAC of a single hop field.
-As the router only checks MACs during the encoded validity period of the hop field, which is limited by the packet header format to 24 hours, these tries need to occur in a limited time period.
+As the router only checks MACs during the encoded validity period of the hop field, which is limited by the packet header format to at most 24 hours, these tries need to occur in a limited time period.
 This results in a seemingly infeasible number of ~1.6e9 guesses per second.
 In the unlikely case that an online brute-force attack succeeds, the obtained hop field can be used until its inevitable expiration after the just mentioned 24 hour limit.

 ### Path Splicing {#path-splicing}

 In a path-splicing attack, an adversary source endpoint takes valid hop fields of multiple path segments and splices them together to obtain a new unauthorized path.
 However, SCION’s MAC-chaining mechanism prevents from this kind of attacks.
 MAC validation for spliced segments would fail at SCION routers and the corresponding packets would be dropped.
 For details, see [](#auth-chained-macs).

-## On-Path Adversary
+## On-Path Attacks

 When an adversary sits on the path between the source and destination endpoint, it is able to intercept the data packets that are being forwarded.
 This would allow the adversary to hijack traffic onto a path that is different from the intended one selected by the source endpoint.
 Possible on-path attacks in the data plane are modifications of the SCION path header and SCION address header.
-The following subsections provide more details on this kind of on-path data plane attacks.

-Also in SCION, an on-path adversary can always simply drop the packets.
+In addition, an on-path adversary can always simply drop packets.
 This kind of attack is fundamental and generally cannot be prevented.
 However, in this case, the endpoint can use SCION's path-awareness to immediately select an alternate path if available.
-TODO: ON path-adversary can also modify the payload or the endpoint address header.
-We should mention this too, as vanilla SCION does not provide integrity check nor encryption.

 ### Modification of the Path Header

-It is possible for an on-path adversary to modify the SCION path header of a packet, and replace the remaining part of path segments to the destination with different segments.
-Such replaced segments must include authorized segments, as otherwise the packet would be simply dropped at some point.
-The already traversed portion of the current segment and past segments can be modified by the adversary in a completely arbitrary manner (for instance, deleting and adding valid and invalid hop fields).
+An on-path adversary could modify the SCION path header, and replace the remaining part of path segments to the destination with different segments.
+Such replaced segments must include authorized segments, as otherwise the packet would be simply dropped on its way to the destination.
+The already traversed portion of the current segment and past segments can also be modified by the adversary (for instance, deleting and adding valid and invalid hop fields).
 On reply packets from the destination, the adversary can transparently revert the changes to the path header again.
 For instance, if an adversary M is an intermediate AS on the path of a packet from A to B, then M can replace the packet’s past path (leading up to, but not including M).
 The new path may not be a valid end-to-end path.
-However, when B reverses the path and sends a reply packet, that packet would go via M, which can then transparently change the invalid path back to the valid path to A.
+However, when B reverses the path and sends a reply packet, that packet would go via M, which can then transparently change the invalid path back to the valid path to A. In addition, the endpoint address header can also be modified.

-Modifications of the SCION path header can be discovered by the destination endpoint by a data integrity protection system.
+Modifications of the SCION path and address header can be discovered by the destination endpoint by a data integrity protection system.
 Such a data integrity protection system, loosely analogous to the IPSec Authentication Header, exists for SCION but is out of scope for this document.
 This is described as the SCION Packet Authentication Option (SPAO) in [CHUAT22].

 Moreover, packet integrity protection is not enough if there are two colluding adversaries on the path.
 These colluding adversaries can forward the packet between them using a different path than selected by the source endpoint: The first on-path attacker remodels the packet header arbitrarily, and the second on-path attacker changes the path back to the original source-selected path, such that the integrity check by the destination endpoint succeeds.
 To prevent this attack and to defend against multiple on-path adversaries in general, proof of transit is required, which is not in scope for this document.